Monthly Breach Report: December 2020 Edition

 Someone Didn’t Get the Message

-We all have been relying on tech to stay in touch with friends and family, in addition to co-workers, through the pandemic.
-But it’s not always safe: In November, it was reported widely that over 100 million users’ private messages, photos, documents, voice messages, and other media with personal data from popular Android messaging app GO SMS Pro had been publicly exposed.
+We have all been relying on tech to stay in touch with friends and family, in addition to co-workers, through the pandemic.
+But it’s not always safe: In November, it was widely reported that over 100 million users’ private messages, photos, documents, voice messages, and other media with personal data from popular Android messaging app GO SMS Pro had been publicly exposed.

 The vulnerability seems to be, in part, a result of incomplete code and an unpatched bug in the app in the version released in February 2020.
 In August, experts discovered that private messages could be viewed by anyone accessing links that were intentionally generated for those using the service without an account.
 The links generated a clickable URL to shared media that anyone could access without prior authentication.
 Adversaries could then guess the sequence of other recipient URLs using a redirect to a CDN server where GO SMS Pro stores the shared files to retrieve other shared media and chats.